Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/data.md

 - [Sluicing](#sluicing)
 - [Panning](#panning)

-If [FirmaLife](https://modrinth.com/mod/firmalife) is installed, the following are also available
+<a id="firmalife"></a>If [FirmaLife](https://modrinth.com/mod/firmalife) is installed, the following are also available

 - [Greenhouse Type](#firmalife-greenhouse-type)
 - [Planter](#firmalife-planter)

-If [Beneath](https://modrinth.com/mod/beneath) is installed, the following are also available
+<a id="beneath"></a>If [Beneath](https://modrinth.com/mod/beneath) is installed, the following are also available

 - [Nether Fertilizer](#beneath-nether-fertilizer)
 - [Lost Page](#beneath-lost-page)

-Additionally, the ability to access and manipulate some of TFC's non-datapack accessable data TFC adds to the player is accessable form a `Player` object in scripts.
+Additionally, the ability to access and manipulate some of TFC's non-datapack accessible data TFC adds to the player is accessible form a `Player` object in scripts.
 See [here](#attached-tfc-data) for specifics

 {: .notice }
 > Most of these methods have an optional final argument which specifies the 'name' of the definition